miyachi/draft-miyachi-ltv-jws/README.md

 Comments and suggestions are welcome.

-For technical discussion, please use the IETF JOSE Working Group mailing list after the draft has been announced.
+Please use the IETF JOSE Working Group mailing list for technical discussion.

+Email: miyachi@langedge.jp

 ## License